NMillard/learnings/domain-driven-design.md

 ## Testing

 Be pragmatic.
 At first, cover only the most essential parts.
+Use the structure Arrange, Act, Assert.

 ## Core Concepts

 ### Entities

 Have it's own identity and can live independently of other objects.
+Equality checks should be implemented in the entity class itself, or, in an Entity base class.

 ### Value objects

 Must be immutable.
 If value objects have the same member values, they can be treated interchangably.
 Value objects cannot have a life on its own.
 Must live within an entity.
+Prefer Value Objects to Entities, and place most business loginc here.

 ### Equality